-Refer to the generator set Operator's manual for important safety precautions and recommended procedures for starting the genset and verifying proper operation.
+Refer to the Generator Set Operator Manual (0908-0115) for important safety precautions and recommended procedures for starting the generator set and verifying proper operation.
 Start the generator set and verify all engine and generator menus are displaying the correct values.